boileaum/phypso/README.md

 [container] pythran godunov.py      # Build C++ kernel from python sources
 ```

-The `docker/Dockerfile-deps` provides a description of the required dependencies.
+The `docker/Dockerfile-deps` file provides a description of the required dependencies.

 ## Basic usage